NSW QUEENS PRIZE

-Ben Emms yesterday wrote himself into the record books by winning the prestigious Camp Perry Fullbore championships.
+Ben Emms has written himself into the record books by winning the prestigious Camp Perry Fullbore championships.
 This is essentially the American equivilent of Bisley.

 Ben, a member of the Lyndhurst club which has a reputation for producing champions, was part of small Australian contingent that were at Camp Perry making preparations for the forthcoming Palma matches to be held in 2015.